brixt0n/tutk-ipcamera-proxy/README.md

 ## Overview

 Python packages and scripts to interact with generic Chinese IP cameras using the popular TUTK protocol.
+Mine were bought on AliExpress.

 The code is split into 3 parts:

 1. Example script `tutk_ipcamera_proxy.py` which uses the `tutk_proxy` package.
 This script has basic support for device discovery, syncing the time and streaming video.
 2. The `tutk_proxy` package, which provides python-friendly functions to scan for devices, representing devices as a model and performing actions against devices.